SirClaver420/Attune-Turtle/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug, have a suggestion, or want to contribute code, please open an issue or submit a pull request on the [GitHub repository](https://github.com/SirClaver420/Attune-Turtle).

 ---

+## Acknowledgements

+This addon would not have been possible without the incredible work of the addon community and the resources they provide.
+A special thanks goes to:

+-   **CixiDelmont** for creating the original [Attune addon](https://www.curseforge.com/wow/addons/attune), which was the inspiration for this entire project.
+-   The authors of the **Ace3 library framework**, whose work provides the stable and powerful foundation for this addon.
+This includes LibStub, AceCore, AceHook, CallbackHandler, LibDataBroker, and LibDBIcon.
+-   The creators of other fantastic Turtle WoW addons like **AtlasLoot** and **pfUI**, which served as invaluable references for learning how to code in this environment.
+-   **Wowhead** and the **Turtle WoW Wiki** for being indispensable resources for game data.
+-   This project was developed with the assistance of **GitHub Copilot**, which helped guide the development process and write the code.

+---